 Online reviews give buyers the opportunity to make an educated decision before monetary investment.
 Opinions from past customers make or break the market.
 Consumers believe companies reputable and find trust in a five-star rating.
 A powerhouse such as Amazon drive sales growth based on reviews and have made billions for over two decades.
 92% of consumers now read online reviews vs. 88% in 2014 (Vendasta).
 As both positive and negative, reviews take the guesswork out of product usefulness.
 It allows the customer space to form their own judgment.

 Word of mouth is still the most popular method of swaying shoppers.
 Consumers are always seeking a bargain and value.
 Friends and family will give their opinions straight with no chaser.
 Topics such as price, features and longevity can in less than five-minutes.
 According to the Nielsen Global Survey of New Product Purchase Sentiment 92% of consumers’ trust recommendations from other people—even if they don’t know them personally—over promotional content that comes directly from brands.

 Consumers select what change emotions and meet needs.
 The marketplace has become a smorgasbord of everything we can imagine plus more.
-Making sure that your business is social and service-first oriented will have a greater impact on the customers’ buying decision.
+Making sure that your business is social and has service-first oriented will have a greater impact on the customers’ buying decision.
 It helps them shop and use their power as a consumer.